cheap flights to Cyprus

-It wasn't that long ago that Cyprus was a very expensive destination to get to, but with low cost carriers competing for business on routes to Cyprus, it's now cheaper than ever to get a flight to Cyprus.
-Prices are comparable to other Mediterranean destinations such as Turkey, Greece and Malta, when once they were more than a flight to Dubai!
-So if you haven't been, it's time to take advantage of these great prices on Cyprus flights and see what all the fuss is about!
+It wasn't that long ago that Cyprus was a very expensive destination to get to, but with low-cost carriers competing for business, it's now cheaper than ever.
+Prices are more comparable with its other Mediterranean counterparts such as Turkey, Greece and Malta.
+Once upon a time it was more expensive than a flight to Dubai!
+So now is definitely the time to take advantage of the great prices on Cyprus flights.

-This pretty island boasts hundreds of miles of beautiful coastline offering sandy beaches, as well as a liberal amount of ancient ruins and great nightlife - plus, you can even go skiing if you've caught a flight to Cyprus for some winter sun!
+Spanning hundreds of miles of beautiful coastline offering sandy beaches, eye catching ancient ruins and great nightlife, this pretty island is not one to be missed.
+You can even try your hand a bit of skiing if you catch a flight for some winter sun!
 So get booking and organise yourself a holiday in Cyprus.

 If you want to go to Northern Cyprus, then head here to book your holiday.
 Expect to fly into Ercan.

 Another change in the way we Brits are enjoying Cyprus is a move away from package holidays.
-If you're looking for Cyprus package deals in 2013 and 2014 then you'll definitely be able to find a great deal.
-But it's also getting even easier to book your flight to Cyprus and accommodation separately to tailor-make your stay.
+Don't worry, there are still plenty of bargain package deals available for 2014, but it's also easy to book your flight and accommodation separately to tailor-make your stay.

-Cyprus is crammed full with things to do - that is if you can drag yourself away from your local beach!
-Since the weather is pretty much warm and sunny all year round, most things are outside activities, apart from the legendary nightclub in resorts such as Ayia Napa!
-If you get caught in a rainstorm, duck into the nearest bar and we're sure that the weather will have cleared up before you know it.
+Cyprus is packed with things to do - that is if you can drag yourself away from the beach!
+The weather is warm and sunny all year round, so most activities are outdoor ones, apart from the legendary nightclubs in Ayia Napa, where you can head to if you fancy shaking a leg!

-Fans of snorkelling should take a special trip to Cape Greco, and culture vultures will want to explore the intriguing Archaeological Park in Paphos.
-Cyprus flights book up quickly in the summer, so make sure that you book early!
-Or you could consider visiting away from the peak season - as Cyprus has got lovely weather all year round.
-Whenever you go, here are our top five must-dos:
+Snorkelling fans should take a trip to Cape Greco, and culture enthusiasts will want to explore the intriguing Archaeological Park in Paphos.
+Cyprus flights book up quickly in the summertime, so make sure that you book early!
+Of course, you could visit away from the peak season; the weather is beautiful all year round!

-Troodos Mountains - The Troodos mountains are located in the centre of Cyprus, so they will never be too far from where you're staying.
-They are great for hiking in summer and skiing in winter!
-The highest peak is Mount Olympus, and once you've mastered that, be sure to explore some of the villages.
-Head to the Pitsillia region where picturesque villages cling to the mountains, and visit the Kykko Monastery for spectacular views.
+1. Take a trip to the Troodos mountains, which are located in the centre of Cyprus.
+They are great for hiking in summer and skiing in the winter!
+The highest peak is Mount Olympus.
+Don't forget to check out some villages.
+Head to Pistillia region where eclectic villages cling to the mountains, and visit Kykko Monastery for spectacular views.

-Kourion Ruins - Located close to Episkopi, in one of the most beautiful spots in Cyprus, you will find the ruins of the ancient city of Kourion.
-The ruins are extensive and include mosaics, baths and many other buildings, and it's easy to imagine how grand this would all have been in 365AD.
-The most spectacular sight is the restored Greco-Roman theatre which has a view of the Mediterranean as the backdrop.
-Plays are frequently performed here throughout the summer, so plan ahead to experience this.
+3. Located close to Episkopi, in one of the most beautiful spots in Cyprus, you will find the ancient city of Kourion.
+The ruins are extensive and include mosaics, baths and many other buildings, you can almost picture it as it was in 365AD.
+The restored Greco-Roman theatre is not to be missed!
+It has a view of the Mediterranean as its backdrop and plays are frequently performed throughout the summer.

-WaterWorld - This water-based theme park is located in Ayia Napa and it's the best known attraction in Cyprus, thanks to its status as award-winning.
-It boasts 18 attractions set in the world of Ancient Greece, with rides named after popular Greek myths.
+4. Waterworld is a water-based theme park located in Ayia Napa and it's the best known attraction in Cyprus, thanks to its award-winning status.
+It boasts 18 attractions set in the world of Ancient Greece with rides named after popular Greek myths.
 So you can get lost in the Minotaur's Labyrinth, or be daring with Apollo's Plunge and Zephyr's Breeze.
-The park is known for its innovative interactive games and rides as well as the ever-popular favourites, so it's guaranteed to please everyone from the very small to the biggest thrill -seeker.
+It's guaranteed to please the biggest thrill - seekers with its interactive games and rides.

-Diving in Protaras - The Mediterranean is clear and warm around Cyprus, meaning that conditions are ideal for snorkelling or scuba diving.
+5. How about diving in Protaras?
+The Mediterranean is clear and warm around Cyprus, meaning that conditions are ideal for snorkelling or scuba diving.
 A great combination of sandy beaches, calm conditions, shipwrecks and a rich underwater life in Protaras make this resort on the south-east coast the centre of diving on Cyprus.
-You can hire snorkelling equipment and head out to explore alone, or join a diving school and learn to scuba dive.